aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

 fig.savefig('figures/eulerStabilityMap.png', dpi=300)
 ```

 In particular we observe that the forward Euler scheme cannot be made stable if $\alpha$ is purely imaginary, however small we choose the time step (we will consider a consequence of this below).
+In exercise 2, we ask you to to check this statement.

 <!--
     BK not touching further above this line
 -->

+### Multi-dimensional example

+So far we have only considered a simple one dimensional example in which the unkown function is a scalar.
+In pratice, many problems are modelled with a series of coupled variables and the corresponding equation is multi-dimensional.
+Multi-dimensional equations also arise when our starting equations contain higher-order derivatives and need to be converted to a system of first-order equations.
+For example, let's consider an object in free fall.
+Its acceleration is constant and equal to the gravitational constant $g$.

 ## Exercices